bockp/Edge-Detection-project/edge3_ostertag.md

 **Fig.2: Result of Canny edge detection.
 1:original image, 2:output of GPU function, 3:output of CPU function, 4:output of ImageJ Canny Edge Detector plugin (uint8 image)**

 The function works well with float32 images, but there is a problem for uint16 images : the values of the gradient are too high, which results in very thick edges in the output ([Fig.3]).
-The problem seems to be when the result of the first fragment shader is passed to the second via the framebuffer.
+The problem seems to be when the result of the first fragment shader is passed to the second via the framebuffer, but I did not manage to indentify and solve it.

 ![Fig.3](images/all_gpu.png)